LLNL/sundials/recent_changes.md

 # SUNDIALS Changelog

+## Changes to SUNDIALS in release 6.0.0

+The ARKODE MRIStep module has been extended to support implicit-explicit (IMEX) multirate infinitesimal generalized additive Runge-Kutta (MRI-GARK) methods.
+As such, ``MRIStepCreate`` has been updated to include arguments for the slow explicit and slow implicit ODE right-hand side functions. ``MRIStepCreate`` has also been updated to require attaching an MRIStepInnerStepper for evolving the fast time scale. ``MRIStepReInit`` has been similarly updated to take explicit and implicit right-hand side functions as input.
+Codes using explicit or implicit MRI methods will need to update ``MRIStepCreate`` and ``MRIStepReInit`` calls to pass ``NULL`` for either the explicit or implicit right-hand side function as appropriate.
+If ARKStep is used as the fast time scale integrator, codes will need to call ``ARKStepCreateMRIStepInnerStepper`` to wrap the ARKStep memory as an MRIStepInnerStepper object.
+Additionally, ``MRIStepGetNumRhsEvals`` has been updated to return the number of slow implicit and explicit function evaluations.
+The coupling table structure ``MRIStepCouplingMem`` and the functions ``MRIStepCoupling_Alloc`` and ``MRIStepCoupling_Create`` have also been updated to support IMEX-MRI-GARK methods.

+The deprecated functions ``MRIStepGetCurrentButcherTables`` and ``MRIStepWriteButcher`` and the utility functions ``MRIStepSetTable`` and ``MRIStepSetTableNum`` have been removed.
+Users wishing to create an MRI-GARK method from a Butcher table should use ``MRIStepCoupling_MIStoMRI`` to create the corresponding MRI coupling table and attach it with ``MRIStepSetCoupling``.

+The implementation of solve-decoupled implicit MRI-GARK methods has been updated to remove extraneous slow implicit function calls and reduce the memory requirements.

 ## Changes to SUNDIALS in release 5.8.0

 The RAJA NVECTOR implementation has been updated to support the SYCL backend